girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 Usually, all repositories have a main branch that is regarded to be stable, and any new features should be developed on a separate branch before being merged into the main branch.
 As a result, we should establish a new branch for our feature or bugfix and go to work on the issue.

 `$ git checkout -b <feature-branch>`
-This will create a new branch out of master branch.
+This will create a new branch out of main branch.
 Now start working on the problem and commit your changes.

 `$ git add --all`
 `$ git commit -m "<commit message>"`